A journey on the legendary Montagu Pass

-Montagu Pass is a mountain pass at an elevation of 735m (2,411ft) above the sea level, situated in the Western Cape province of South Africa, on the Regional road between Herold and George.
+Montagu Pass is a mountain pass at an elevation of 741m (2,431ft) above the sea level, situated in the Western Cape province of South Africa, on the Regional road between Herold and George.

-The surface of the road is gravel and sand.
+The road over Montagu Pass was opened in 1847, having taken 3 years to build by some 250 convicts at a cost of 35,000 Pounds Sterling.
 This was the first road between George and Oudtshoorn.
-The road over Montagu Pass was opened in 1847, having taken 3 years to build by some 250 convicts at a cost of 35,000 Pounds Sterling.
-It was built replace the highly dangerous Cradock Pass.
+It was hand built to replace the highly dangerous Cradock Pass.
 It lays claim to being the oldest, unaltered pass still in use in South Africa.
 Henry Fancourt White, an experienced road engineer from Australia, was in charge of the work.
 The pass was named after John Montagu, Colonial Secretary of the Cape in the 1840's.

 Is the Montagu Pass dangerous?